The Rattlesnakes (1950s band): Early years

-In 1955, the Gibbs moved back to Manchester where they attended school, but Barry didn't like school at all, and he and his brothers soon stopped attending to focus only on music.
-Following the family's return to England, the three brothers were influenced by rock and roll as their older sister, Lesley, had some records by rock 'n' roll artists as the genre became popular in the 1950s.
-After that, they formed a skiffle band, The Rattlesnakes, in 1955.
-According to Horrocks, the name 'the Rattlesnakes' was hand-painted by Barry on the side of the tea-chest bass.
+In 1955, the Gibb brothers moved back to Manchester where they attended school, but, since Barry did not want to continue his studies, they decided to drop out and focus on music.
+The three brothers were influenced by rock and roll, as their older sister, Lesley, had some records by rock 'n' roll artists due to the genre's popularity in the 1950s.
+According to Horrocks, the name "The Rattlesnakes" was hand-painted by Barry on the side of the tea-chest bass.

 During the same time, Barry set the scene for their first performance as he said: "What was happening at the Gaumont Theatre in Manchester - it was probably happening in other theatres too - where, between Laurel & Hardy and The Three Stooges and whatever, kids could get out of the audience and go on stage and mime to an Elvis Presley record, 'Blue Suede Shoes', or a Tommy Steele record and we liked this.
 We'd see this and look at each other and say, 'Oh we should try and do that, that's fun'.
 I was on my bike going down Buckingham Road in Chorlton-cum-Hardy.
 A boy called Paul Frost, another called Kenny Horrocks and another called Nicholas were running after me with the twins.
 We were joking about kids miming to records at the local theatre before the matinee started on Saturday morning.
 The kids used to mime to Elvis Presley records with plastic guitars.
 I suggested that we did this with an Everly Brothers disc.
 It was just nearing Christmas.
 We asked the cinema manager and he said okay.
 We decided to do it the week after Christmas".